The Paul Law Firm P.C.

 3. Document symptoms, timelines, and discharge instructions

-4. Avoid discussing the matter with hospital risk management or insurers without legal guidance
+4. Avoid discussions with hospital risk management or insurers without legal guidance

 5. Seek a professional legal evaluation as soon as possible